TWO: Freedom from the Power of Sin

 Several months later, on home assignment in my native Canada, I entered a retreat venue filled with Christian women laughing, talking, and jostling for seats.
 They had gathered to hear Donna McLaughlin, a well-known Christian speaker and teacher.
 Tall, blonde, perfectly coiffed, in a royal blue dress, Donna took the stage and said, “Open your Bibles to Romans, chapter six.”

-With a sharp intake of breath, I sat up straight in my chair.
+I sat up straight in my chair and gasped.
 You’ve got to be kidding, Lord.

 God saw me struggling in the torrid heat of Pakistan.
 He heard my prayers in the desert.
 He had been waiting for me to call out to Him.
 Waiting for me to be desperate enough, to be teachable.
-When I was, he sent me a teacher.
+When I was ready, he sent me a teacher.

 God sees you, my friend.
 He sees how hard you’re trying, how much you want to be holy.
 But it isn’t trying harder.
 It’s knowing that in some miraculous way, your sinful nature—that instigator of sinful behavior—died on the cross with Christ.
 Its power over you has been cancelled out.
-It is finished.
+You are free to choose holiness.

 “It was for freedom that Christ set us free.”
 (Gal.
 5:1 NASB)